Susan Rowe Harrison

 The mural looks at what it is like to be a teen.
 The wonderful and challenging days inspire our hopes and dreams for the future.
 The theme embraces the mission of the Boys and Girls Club's "Great Futures Begin Here!"

 Rebecca Turner School, Mt.
 Vernon/Grade 5, students used templates to trace the digestive system on t-shirts.

-School 15, Yonkers/Grade K, children used paint, clay, wax pastels, and collage to create artwork and books.
+School 15, Yonkers/Grade K, children used to paint, clay, wax pastels, and collage to create artwork and books.

-School 9, Yonkers/Grade 4, students created a large scale collaborative mural for the hallway at the school.
+School 9, Yonkers/Grade 4, students created a large-scale collaborative mural for the hallway at the school.

 Graffiti Project with Stephen Cahatol's 5th-grade class at Cresthaven Public School, Toronto District Art Department/Dare to Create Artist Residencies May/June 2014 (image 4):

 Because Cresthaven Public School supported teachers in creating art projects in the schoolyard, such as cutting recycled flags to decorate fences with students, the classroom teacher and I decided to do a graffiti project for the schoolyard on a concrete storage bunker on the playground.
-We used mostly recycled materials for the project from Arts Junktion (similar to Materials for the Arts).
+We mainly used recycled materials for the project from Arts Junktion (similar to Materials for the Arts).